Simon-Brandt/ShellArgparser/README.md

 Two plus signs together are interpreted by the argparser as sign to re-start the parsing of keyword arguments.
 You can imagine the plus signs as crossed hyphens, thus negating their meaning (as is done for flags in a later example).

 Setting `--` after the positional argument&ndash;only part has started (*i.e.*, after a previous `--`) makes this second `--` a positional argument.
-In contrast, setting `++` after `--` re-starts the usual parsing, so the following argument is parsed as keyword argument if it starts with a hyphen (or a plus sign, see below), and as positional argument, else.
+In contrast, setting `++` after `--` re-starts the usual parsing, so the following argument is parsed as keyword argument if it starts with a hyphen (or a plus sign for flags, see below), and as positional argument, else.

 Setting `--` after `++` stops the parsing (possibly again), while setting `++` after `++` means to parse a following non-hyphenated argument as positional, instead of as value to the previous keyword argument.
 You may rarely need the `++`, but a possible use case for scripts would be to gather command-line arguments or values from different processes, like *via* command/process substitution.
 Then, you can just combine the two streams, without needing to care whether both may set a `--`.
 Just join them with a `++` and the parsing occurs as expected.